Some frequently asked questions about Open Labor – ask us some more...

 Is Open Labor anti-faction?

 No. We support the idea that the Labor movement is big enough and inclusive enough to allow for genuine ideological differences, and that organising like-minded individuals to work together towards those goals is logical and fair.
-Formalised factions are preferable to the LNP’s dishonest pretense that their factions don’t exist.
-What we object to is the type of murky, corrupt behaviour that led to the federal intervention.
+Formalised factions are preferable to the LNP’s dishonest pretence that their factions don’t exist.
+What we object to is the type of murky, corrupt behaviour that led to the federal intervention in Victoria in 2020.

 I want to help!
 How can I get involved?

 That’s great!
+Write to us at firstname.lastname@example.org and tell us how you’d like to get involved.
 We will be running Zoom meetings during this time, so keep an eye out on the website and the Facebook page.
 We’ll be reaching out to branches soon, too.
-Branches will be vital in building momentum before any rules debates at National Conference.
+Branches are vital in building momentum towards a more democratic party.

 I’m in a faction, but broadly agree with these goals – do I have a place in Open Labor?